-The Bank reported net profits of AED 9,113.7 million for the nine months ended 30 September 2018, while net interest income was AED 9,754.9 million for the same period.
-Net fee and commission income was AED 2,599.1 million for the nine months ended 30 September 2018, with operating income of AED 14,636.3 million and general, administration and other operating expenses of AED 3,973.4 million for the same period.
-Annualised return on tangible equity was 16.5 per cent. and the cost to income ratio (excluding Merger integration costs) was at 25.6 per cent., in each case for the nine months ended 30 September 2018.
+The Bank reported net profit attributable to shareholders of AED 7,325.2 million for the nine months ended 30 September 2020, while net interest income was AED 9,177.7 million for the same period.
+Net fee and commission income was AED 2,252.3 million for the nine months ended 30 September 2020, with operating income of AED 13,666.2 million and general, administration and other operating expenses of AED 3,795.8 million for the same period.
+Annualised return on tangible equity for the nine months ended 30 September 2020 was 12.4 per cent. and the cost to income ratio for the nine months ended 30 September 2020 was 27.8 per cent.

-The following table shows the breakdown, by the division indicated, of the Bank's net profit for the nine months ended 30 September 2018:
+The following table shows the breakdown, by the division indicated, of the Bank's net profit for the nine months ended 30 September 2020: